-Dance and Mathematics Go Hand in Hand
+Dance and Math Go Hand in Hand

 We have all been to dance shows or have danced to our favorite songs at a friend’s place or a party.
 There are many kinds of dance forms from various parts of the world.
 Whether it is the peppy Latin dance performances or the soulful ballet shows, you can see that the dancers move with a certain style and beat.
 When a dancer is performing ballet, their movements are calculated and precise.
 Both beginners and professionals in dancing are skilled at looking out for patterns in choreography and using these patterns to remember the movements when needed.
-This is how mathematics and dance can be related:
+This is how math and dance can be related:

 - Music and Rhythms : Dancers need to keep a count of their steps to keep in time with the music.
 There will no longer be good synchronization in the case of a missed beat.